LucasDelfino92/morrowindsharp/mendedmw.md

 This mod list does not condone the use of using texture replacers for the sake of it.
 However, that does not mean the purist Mororwind player is out of good alternatives for the vanilla textures.

+Note that the following two mods don't cover the entirety of the game's textures.
+To cover the most of them you should install both mods.

 - [**Morrowind Uncompressed Vanilla Textures**](https://www.nexusmods.com/morrowind/mods/45551) by Bethesda Softworks: replaces most vanilla textures with unused textures that have less compression artifacts found in the game's Data Files folder.
 - [**Intelligent Textures**](https://www.nexusmods.com/morrowind/mods/47469) by Remiros: replaces almost all textures in the vanilla game and its expansions with high resolution AI upscales.
   - MO2 will install this mod as a BAIN package.
 Tick **00 Core** and click **OK**.
+  - Now install a second instance of this mod.
+This time, tick **01 Atlas Textures** and click **OK**.
+  - MO2 will tell you the mod already exists.
+Click **Rename**.
+I suggest modifying it to read **Intelligent Textures v2.1 - Atlas Textures**.
+Click **OK**.
   - Also install the **Wood Fix** update file.

-Whether you choose to install these mods is entirely up to you.
-At the very least I recommend you install the uncompressed textures.
-Moreover, you shouldn't skip on them if you decide to use Intelligent Textures, as the uncompressed textures also cover textures like spell effects.

 ### BUG FIXES